Damaging windstorm, ‘derecho’ possible in Deep South on Friday

 The National Weather Service Storm Prediction Center hoisted a Level 4 out of 5 risk for severe storms, the bull's eye encapsulating parts of Arkansas, Louisiana and Mississippi where a damaging squall line will likely later rage.

 About 80 million people from Texas to Virginia face an elevated threat of severe storms on Friday.
-Cities facing at least a Level 3 threat include Birmingham, Mobile, Shreveport, La., Little Rock and Jackson, Miss.
+Cities facing at least a Level 3 threat include Birmingham and Mobile, Ala.; Shreveport, La.; Little Rock; and Jackson, Miss.

 Memphis, Dallas, Atlanta and Tulsa fall in the Level 2 out of 5 threat zone for severe weather.